St Mary the Virgin's Church, Aylesbury: 16th century

 In 1536 almost a third of the county of Buckinghamshire became the personal property of King Henry VIII.
 Henry VIII was also responsible for making Aylesbury the official county town over Buckingham, which he is alleged to have been done in order to curry favour with Thomas Boleyn so that he could marry his daughter Anne Boleyn.
 This set the church on a path of expansion to the church it is today.

 Under his son, King Edward VI, more Protestant-influenced forms of worship were adopted.
 Under the leadership of the Archbishop of Canterbury, Thomas Cranmer, a more radical reformation proceeded.
 A new pattern of worship was set out in the Book of Common Prayer (1549 and 1552).

 Henry VIII and his son Edward VI dismissed Catholicism and its trimmings.
 Then pro-Catholic Mary Tudor became queen.
 She attempted to re-establish the Catholic faith, including efforts to replace damaged, defaced and destroyed church artefacts.
 Mary was too late to prevent the whitewashing of church interiors and many irreplaceable wall paintings were lost.

-In the north transept is an alabaster monument to Lady Lee, wife of Sir Henry Lee of Quarrendon, personal Champion to Queen Elizabeth I. It was formerly profusely ornamented with gold and colouring and is of the time of Queen Elizabeth I as Lady Lee died in 1584.
+In the north transept is an alabaster monument to Lady Lee, wife of Sir Henry Lee of Ditchley, personal Champion to Queen Elizabeth I. It was formerly profusely ornamented with gold and colouring and is of the time of Elizabeth I, as Lady Lee died in 1584.